The biggest problem for new investors isn’t a lack of info, but information overload.

 Action to Take

 Use a free budgeting app to figure out your savings rate.
-Exactly how much cash can you afford to invest?
+Only invest with money that you can afford to lose.

 Book 2: A Random Walk Down Wall Street

-Before you get into investing your money, you have to understand that there are two broad camps, both with very different perspectives on how investing works.
+Before you get into investing, you have to understand that there are two broad schools of thought, both with completely different perspectives on how investing works.

-This book is a compelling introduction to the first camp: Those who believe in the efficient market theory.
+Book 2 is a introduction to the first of these schools: Those who believe in the efficient market theory.

 Action To Take